tillitis/tkey-boot-verifier/doc/design.md

   ROM and the firmware should halt execution if it hasn't got the right app digest when loaded to RAM.

 - Key material of the app verified by boot verifier must be deterministic.
-  If it is updated, key material should be able to stay the same.
+If the app is updated, key material should be able to stay the same.

 - Different apps should not share CDI with each other, only different versions of the same app.